MRP ₹56

 About Queliderm Cream

-Queliderm Cream is used to treat various fungal and bacterial skin infections.
-It treats skin inflammation due to allergies or irritants, eczema (inflamed, itchy, cracked and rough skin patches), psoriasis (skin cells multiply rapidly to form bumpy (uneven) red patches covered with white scales), ringworm, athlete’s foot (fungal infection between the toes), jock itch (fungal infection in the skin of the genitals, inner thighs and buttocks), candidiasis (yeast infection), insect bites, and stings.
+Queliderm Cream is used to treat fungal and bacterial skin infections.
+It treats skin inflammation due to allergies or irritants, eczema, psoriasis, ringworm, athlete’s foot, jock itch, candidiasis, insect bites, and stings.

-Queliderm Cream is for topical (for skin) use only.
-If the medicine gets into your eyes, nose or mouth, rinse with cold water.
-Common side effects of Queliderm Cream include erythema (redness of the skin), stinging, blistering, peeling, pruritus (irritation of the skin causing an urge to scratch), itching, dryness and burning sensation at the application site.
-These side effects do not require medical attention and gradually resolve over time.
+Common side effects of Queliderm Cream include redness, irritation, itching, dryness and burning sensation at the application site.
+These side effects do not require medical attention and resolve over time.
 However, if the side effects are persistent, please consult your doctor.

-Do not use topical Queliderm Cream on open wounds, blisters and lesions.
-Queliderm Cream is not for oral, ophthalmic (eye) or intravaginal use.
-Do not put a dressing or bandage on the affected area since it increases the risk of side effects.
-Please check with your doctor before using Queliderm Cream, if you have liver or kidney diseases.
-Pregnant and breastfeeding mothers should consult the doctor before starting Queliderm Cream.
+Do not use Queliderm Cream on open wounds, blisters and lesions.
+Do not apply a dressing or bandage to the affected area, as this increases the risk of side effects.
+Pregnant and breastfeeding mothers should consult a doctor before starting Queliderm Cream.

 Uses of Queliderm Cream